A cleaner, greener borough

 Last year we collected almost 7,000 tonnes of litter and detritus.
-We want to work with residents to keep areas clean and that means asking you not to drop litter, fly tipping or post graffiti.
+We want to work with residents to keep areas clean and that means asking you not to drop litter, flytip or post graffiti.

 In October 2017, we launched our first Big Clean Up event – a series of activities when council officers, volunteers, partners, councillors and staff went out into the borough to tidy areas up.

-Since then, a total of five Big Clean Ups having taken place - with more and more volunteers and partners getting involved, and more rubbish being collected.
+While Big Clean Ups were paused due to the ongoing Covid-19 pandemic, they restarted in July 2021 and since then several have taken place in Brick Lane, Wapping, and the Isle of Dogs - with more and more volunteers and partners getting involved, and more rubbish being collected.

 Our thanks to everyone who has taken part so far and to all of our partners for hosting events.